Blog-Reference and Blog-Reference

 “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum)

 Economists lack true theory.
-The four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/ formally inconsistent and all got the pivotal economic concept profit wrong.
+The four main approaches ― Walrasianism, Keynesianism, Marxianism, and Austrianism ― are mutually contradictory, axiomatically false, materially/ formally inconsistent and all got the pivotal economic concept of profit wrong.
 Because economists do not have the true profit theory their economic policy guidance lacks sound scientific foundations.
 Worse, their public policy proposals are in effect counter-productive for the social groups they claim to speak for.
 It is sheer political schizophrenia that nobody has done more for the one-percenters than the left-wing/liberal/progressive enthusiasts of deficit spending who claim to promote the cause of the ninety-nine-percenters.#1

 There is not much use to speculate about the true motives of the loudspeakers in the political Circus Maximus.
 The fact of the matter is that ― because Public Deficit = Private Profit ― the one-percenters have achieved their goal hands down by simply letting scientifically incompetent spokespersons of the ninety-nine-percenters like Paul Krugman or Stephanie Kelton brilliantly perform their roles as communicatively useful idiots.